-Specifies priority 2 for the device.
+Specifies the priority 2 value for the device.

-When the previously evaluated criteria are the same for multiple devices, the Best Master Clock Algorithm evaluates priority 2 of the participating devices.
+When the previously evaluated criteria are the same for multiple devices, the Best Master Clock algorithm evaluates the priority 2 value of the participating devices.

 The lower you set this value, the more probable it is that the device becomes the reference time source (Grandmaster).
 See the Grandmaster frame.